 It is good to note that most queens have no issues and give birth, nurse and wean without help.
 Having a working knowledge of mastitis and having milk replacer for the litter on hand can save your litter and queen when an issue does arise.

-If you need help or have more questions on mastitis in cats symptoms or treatment, call us at 800.786.4751.
+If you need help or have more questions on mastitis in cats symptoms or treatment or other nursing cat problems, call us at 800.786.4751.

 How to Bottle Feed a Kitten